bengisugelin/PunchMyTime/README.md

 PunchMytime V0.1

-This is a course project for CSIS 3175 Introduction to Android Web Development.
+This is a course project for CSIS 3175 Introduction to Mobile App Development.